365CSI/iCSR/readme.md

 iCSR source-code is broken up in generic descriptive functions to be used in your custom fields.
-Making learning JavaScript hopefully a bit easier. iCSR has multiple (configurable) levels of console.log traces
+Making learning JavaScript hopefully a bit easier. iCSR has multiple (configurable) levels of console.log traces that can be activated with:

+      iCSR.traceon( 1 , true ); // tracelevel:0-5 , clear console

 ![](http://i.imgur.com/NkVJTL7.jpg)